v8/v8.dev/src/docs/embed.md

 Note that the object template in the code above is created at the same time as the context.
 The template could have been created in advance and then used for any number of contexts.

-## Accessing dynamic variables
+### Accessing dynamic variables

 In the preceding example the variables were static and global.
 What if the data being manipulated is dynamic, as is true of the DOM tree in a browser?
-Let's imagine `x` and `y` are object fields on the C++ class `Point`:
+Let’s imagine `x` and `y` are object fields on the C++ class `Point`:

 ```cpp
 class Point {